flexroad/gritbox/readme.md

 Gritbox is a pre-packaged and pre-configured Nette Framework application that you can use as the skeleton for your new applications.

+Goal is to create a skeleton with using best practices - DI, Services, Components, etc.

 It is based on these technologies:

 - PHP